mltomlins0n/QANotes/PegaNotes (CSA).md

 - Versioning, rules can be updated whenever case behaviour needs to change.
 Pega maintains a history of these changes much like GitHub.

-- Delegation, System architects delegate rules to business users to allow business users to update case behavior as business conditions change.
+- Delegation, System architects delegate rules to business users to allow business users to update case behaviour as business conditions change.
 The business user updates the delegated rule, while other parts of the application remain unchanged.

 - Reuse, rules should be reused whenever an application needs to incorporate existing case behaviour.
 For example, you create a UI form to collect policyholder information for auto insurance claims.
 You can then reuse this UI form for property insurance claims and marine insurance claims.